islco/sudo/source/_posts/2016-12-16-swift-protocols-and-mvvm-to-avoid-repetition.md

 In our example our views are our two UITableViewCells.
 We have a DomainTableViewCell and a ProductTableViewCell.
 The layout if these is done in the app's storyboard.
 Both classes are simple, they have just one `setup` method that takes a view model.
 The view model is used to populate the cell, for instance take the readable price ($4.99) and assing that to a `UILabel` text property.

 ## Glueing it together
-Now that we listed the 3 pilars, let's bring them together.
+Now that we listed the 3 pillars, let's bring them together.
 To combine our view controller and our view models we'll use a protocol.
 Protocols define which variables and methods a class or struct should have when it wants to conform to the protocol.
 Think of it as a contract, if you want to conform to protocol X you need to implement everything that protocol X dictates.
 For the domains and products we created a `CellRepresentable` protocol.
-It has one property and one method for the sake of semplicity.
+It has one property and one method for the sake of simplicity.
 Both of our view models, the `DomainViewModel` and `ProductViewModel` conform to this protocol.
 ```swift
 protocol CellRepresentable {
     var rowHeight: CGFloat { get }